kcameron1223/kaylacameron1223/README.md

 - 👋 Hi, I’m Kayla Cameron!
 - 👀 I’m interested in public health (biostatistics and epidemiology) & data analytics.
-- 🌱 I’m currently learning: R, SQL and Tableau
+- 🌱 I’m currently learning: R, SQL, and Tableau
 - 💞️ I’m looking to collaborate on: ???
 - 📫 How to reach me: via email at k.cameron1223@yahoo.com